Call Me Back

 Trusts ensure beneficiaries get the intended assets regardless of what happens in the future.
 Revocable living trusts give control over assets during life and avoid probate after death so asset ownership can be transferred smoothly.
 These are especially useful in blended families where dynamics can change over time.

 Life interest trust for example can give benefits to a spouse and name children as future beneficiaries.
 Irrevocable trusts can’t be changed once assets are put in the trust and provide protection from creditors.
+Trusts can also manage and transfer assets effectively after a spouse’s death, ensuring the surviving spouse benefits while securing assets for the children.

 These strategies will protect assets and ensure the estate is distributed as the deceased wished.